MWelHeb/empirical_eyes/Data_Science_Projects.md

 - Cluster 4: Decreased number of new daily Covid19 infections (compared to historical peak)
 - Cluster 5: Low number of new daily Covid19 infections (compared to historical peak)

-Obviously one needs to translate this visual cluster definition into some rules which can be applied when having the (historical) data of new covid infections for each country at hand.
-The rules I have used are as follows:
+Obviously one needs to translate these visual cluster definition into some *operational* rules which can be applied to any data set of historical and current numbers of new covid infections for each country at hand.
+The *operational* rules I have used are as follows:

 - Cluster 0: Current cumulative Covid19 infections are < 1.000 cases
 - Cluster 1: Increasing new daily Covid19 infections